fishsciences/artemis_methods/intro/estimating_eDNA.md

 -->

-We addressed these issues by creating the `artemis` package for R. In `artemis`, we implement a set of models which directly estimates the effect of the predictors on the latent (unobserved) variable [eDNA].
-This is accomplished by linking [eDNA] to the observed response via the standard curve parameters.
-The goal of this paper is to introduce the censored latent variable models in the `artemis` R package and demonstrate how `artemis` can be used in the analysis of eDNA data.
+In the process of addressing these issues in the analysis of our own eDNA data, we created the `artemis` package for R. In `artemis`, we implement a set of models which directly estimates the effect of the predictors on the latent (unobserved) variable, the natural logarithmic concentration of eDNA (ln[eDNA]).
+This is accomplished by linking ln[eDNA] to the observed response (Cq) via the standard curve parameters.
+The goal of this paper is to introduce the censored latent variable models in the `artemis` R package and demonstrate how the `artemis` R package can be used in the analysis of eDNA data.
 We compare the performance of `artemis` to several other commonly-used modeling approaches in eDNA research and discuss the benefits and trade-offs for each.